neurallayer/Photon.jl/docs/src/index.md

 ```

 ### Step 4: Run the Training
-The actual training in Photon is done invoking the fit! function.
+The final step is the actual training and is done by invoking the fit! function with the right parameters.

 ```julia
 fit!(workout, data, epochs=5)
 ```

+You always need to provide a workout and the data for training.
+Other parameters are optional.

-The validation phase is optional.
+So for example the validation phase is optional.
 But if you provide data for the validation phase, Photon will automatically run the validation step after each training epoch.

 ```julia
 fit!(workout, data, training_data, epochs=10)
 ```
-Defined metrics and loss will then be available both for training and validation.
+Any additional defined metrics and the loss value will then be available *both* for training and validation.

 The data is expected to be a tuple of (X, Y) where X and Y can be tuples again in case your model expects multiple inputs or outputs.
 So some examples of valid formats